EddieAbbondanzio/eddieabbondanz.io/content/post/xj/ls-swap-part-2-transfer-case/index.md

 title: "LS Swap Part 2: Converting a NP241C Transfer Case For the XJ With a SYE"
 date: 2025-06-12
 type: post
-series: "XJ Build"
+series: "LS XJ Build"
 thumbnail: "/post/xj/ls-swap-part-2-transfer-case/images/thumbnail.jpg"
 ---

 There's several options for transfer cases when LS swapping an XJ.
 Two of the more popular options are running the stock NP231 / NP242 with an adapter so it'll mate up to the GM transmission or use a GM transfer case such as the NP241 that can be adapted to work with the XJ's driveshafts.

 Each choice has it's own sets of pros and cons and for my build I settled on a GM transfer case because I don't intend to run the stock Jeep gauges so it didn't matter if I still had the Jeep VSS (vehicle speed sensor).

 # A New to Me NP241C